boldflight/BibleConverter/test_EPUB/output/jer.md

 Completely destroy her whole army.
-[4] Let them fall slain in the land of Babylonia, mortally wounded in the streets of her cities. by their God, the Lord of Heaven’s Armies.
+[4] Let them fall slain in the land of Babylonia, mortally wounded in the streets of her cities.

+[5] “For Israel and Judah will not be forsaken by their God, the Lord of Heaven’s Armies.
 For the land of Babylonia is full of guilt against the Holy One of Israel.